A few days will be spent in Bangkok and a week or two in the Phuket beach area. Traveller is a 30 year old male travelling alone. Thank-you.

 Phil's answer is good; I also agree that the greatest danger are traffic accidents.
 Be careful of motorcycles.
 Even on the sidewalk you are not safe.
 A few years ago, I met a still-dazed tourist that had been hit by a motorcycle that had come up and hit her on the sidewalk.
 Sadly, she was being cared for by nobody.
 Even her family in England did not come to get her.

-To Phil's answer I might add that you give extra care when travelling to many places in the south of Thailand. over 6 years ago
+To Phil's answer I might add that you give extra care when travelling to many places in the south of Thailand. almost 7 years ago